The contentEditable property

 The

-element.
-The new line will be created with a<br>
+<span>element seems to work like the<p>element.
+The new line will be created with a<br>.

 - Testing